 Laser Wavelength and Bandwidth

 Many alignment lasers have a red output, simply because red laser diodes are available with good performance at low prices.
 Note, however, that the sensitivity of the human eye drops sharply for longer wavelengths.
 Therefore, a laser a emitting at 670 nm, for example, will have a much lower visibility than one at 635 nm.
 Both are clearly inferior to a green laser e.g. at 532 nm.
-This aspect can be important e.g. when the alignment spot needs to be seen despite of bright ambient light and/or if the laser power is strongly limited, e.g. due to laser safety considerations.
+This aspect can be important, e.g. when the alignment spot needs to be seen despite bright ambient light and/or if the laser power is strongly limited, e.g. due to laser safety considerations.

 Visibility of the alignment beam may not be the only concern.
 For example, if an alignment beam needs to be superimposed with some other laser beam and sent through some optical system, certain wavelengths may be inappropriate due to problems with dielectric coatings or with chromatic aberrations.